Antibiotic Ceclor (cefaclor)

 This medication can only help in case of bacterial infections.
 They do not help in curing viral infections (like flu and common cold).
 Misuse and the unnecessary usage of this drug can eventually reduce its effectiveness.

-Side-effects of Ceclor
+Side-effects

 There are many side-effects associated with the use of ceclor which may require medical attention.
 If can the person experiences any of these allergic reactions, he/she should be given emergency medical help: